wavebreaker-lucas/esg_gp_be/README-DATA.md

 ```

 ### Batch Submission Input with Layers and Source Identifier
-When submitting multiple metric *inputs* at once, a default layer can be specified for all inputs, with individual layer overrides.
+When submitting multiple metric *input headers* at once, a default layer can be specified for all inputs, with individual layer overrides.
 You can also provide an optional `source_identifier` for each input.
 ```json
 POST /api/metric-submissions/batch_submit/
 {